Elm Rise

 Things to remember:

 - PE kits are to be in on Monday and to be taken home on Friday to get washed.
-PE days are on Tuesdays and Thursday.
+PE days are on Tuesdays and Thursdays.

 - Earrings must be removed on PE days before children arrive at school.
 Staff are not allowed to remove these for the children.
 Without the correct PE kit, children will not be able to participate and will need to do other alternative work.